3 Questions CISOs Should Really Be Asking

 By knowing exactly who has access to which parts of the system, and ensuring that they are operating at the least privilege level while still being able to do their job, is central to maintaining a safe IT infrastructure, even (or especially) in massive corporations.

-Privileged access management (PAM) is at the core of this challenge, and is among the most effective methods for securing the organization’s IT infrastructure.
+Privileged access management (PAM) is at the core of this challenge and is among the most effective methods for securing the organization’s IT infrastructure.
 That’s what makes the WALLIX Bastion such an indispensable tool for CISOs to have in their arsenal.

-With comprehensive visibility over who has access to which resources, when the access them, and tracing of all activity for review and audit, a robust PAM solution resolves the most challenging aspects of securing IT infrastructure.
+With comprehensive visibility over who has access to which resources, when they access them, and tracing of all activity for review and audit, a robust PAM solution resolves the most challenging aspects of securing IT infrastructure.

 Good access control increases both productivity and the protection of systems and data, which is a difficult balance when juggling efficiency and security.
 WALLIX, however, makes privileged access management easy to deploy without disruption to the day-to-day functioning of the business, and without excessive demand on IT personnel.
 Ultimately, it offers maximum protection and compliance with security regulations while maintaining optimal productivity across the organization, and that is what every CISO needs to know.